 ---|---|---|---|---|---|---|

-We order our 450-μm diameter springs in 300-mm sections.
-We order our 250-μm leads in 150-mm sections.
-We can manufacture 0.7-mm diameter insulated leads up to 280 mm long and 0.5-mm diameter insulated leads up to 130 mm.
-The 0.5-mm diameter leads are far more flexible than the 0.7-mm leads.
+We can manufacture B-Leads up to 280 mm long and C-Leads up to 130 mm.
+The 0.5-mm diameter C-Leads leads are far more flexible than the 0.7-mm B-Leads leads.
 They are less likely to cause irritation and infection in the subject animal.
-But the spring in the 0.5-mm leads is delicate.
-The wire in the 0.5-mm lead is half the diameter of the wire in the 0.7-mm lead.
+But the spring in the C-Lead is delicate.
+Its wire is half the diameter of the wire in the B-Lead.
 The spring itself is one quarter as strong.
 They will survive the fatigue of animal movement, but they are easy to damage with a scalpel during implantation or extraction.
 Removing insulation from a 0.5-mm lead is a delicate operation.
-We cannot provide screw or pin terminations on 0.5-mm leads because the wire breaks so easily at the edge of the solder joint.
+Furthermore, we cannot provide screw or pin terminations on 0.5-mm leads because the wire breaks so easily at the edge of the solder joint.
 We can, however, solder the 0.5-mm leads to X-Electrodes directly and insulate with silicone afterwards, which is how we make the EIF-XAAX electrode interface.
-The D-Lead is for use with implantable light-emitting diodes (ILEDs).
-It's wire is thicker and its spring pitch is greater, so that its resistance is less than one quarter that of the B-Lead.
-The D-Lead is stiffer, but it makes it possible for us to deliver tens of milliamps to implantable lamps in rats, when the resistance of B-Leads would make such currents impossible.

 [27-NOV-23] We provide a variety of terminations for our electrode leads, and a variety of depth electrodes to which these terminations can be connected.
-See our Electrodes Catalog for a list of terminations and depth electrodes with links to photographs and drawings.
+See Electrodes and Terminations for a list of terminations and depth electrodes with links to photographs and drawings.

 [14-NOV-24] The table below lists the various antennas we use with our 915-MHz telemetry system.
 They vary in length, material, and shape.
 We will recommend an antenna based upon your animal mass, implant operating life, and implant type.